Adjusted Bayesian inference for selected parameters: Specifying FDR controlling selection rules in the random effect model

-\paragraph{} Notice that unlike the continuum of possible credible intervals that can be constructed for $\theta_i$, the number of possible discoveries that can be made regarding $\theta_i$ is finite.
-In particular, when there is only a single possible discovery for all values of $y_i$, i.e. $A_{marg} (y_i) \equiv A_{marg}$, then expressing the ``random'' $\theta$ saBayes risk corresponding to this discovery
+\paragraph{} Notice that unlike the continuum of possible credible intervals that can be constructed for $\theta_i$, the number of possible discoveries that can be made regarding $\theta_i$ is usually finite, e.g. discovering that $\theta_i$ is either negative or positive or discovering that $\theta_i$ is the largest component in $\theta$.
+In particular, when there is only a single possible discovery for all selected values of $y_i$, i.e. $A_{marg} (y_i) \equiv A_{marg}$, then expressing the ``random'' $\theta$ average risk corresponding to this discovery

-for $\pi_S (\tilde{\theta}_i) = \tilde{\pi} (\tilde{\theta}_i) \cdot \Pr(S_{marg} | \; \tilde{\theta}_i) / \Pr(S_{marg})$ the ``random'' $\theta$ selection-adjusted prior density derived in (\ref{dens5b}), yields the following result.
+for $\pi_S (\theta_i) = \pi (\theta_i) \cdot \Pr(S_{marg} | \; \theta_i) / \Pr(S_{marg})$ the ``random'' $\theta$ selection-adjusted prior density derived in (\ref{dens5b}), yields the following result.

 \begin{cor} If $A_{marg} (y_i) \equiv A_{marg}$ then the $pFDR$ is equal to the ``random'' $\theta$ selection-adjusted prior probability that $\theta_i \notin A_{marg}$. \end{cor}